Abhishekkole/Abhishekkole/README.md

-- 👋 Hi, I’m @Abhishekkole
+- 👋 Hi, I’m @Abhishekkole.
+With 2 years of expertise in Cloud and Devops.
 - 👀 I’m interested in ...Cloud and Devops
 - 🌱 I’m currently working as Devops Engineer at Innominds,Hyd.
-- 💞️ I've good knowledge of Linux,GIT,Terraform and Jenkins,intermediate knowledge about Azure,AWS,Ansible,Python and Bash,basic knowledge of Docker and Kubernetes
+- 💞️ I've good knowledge of Linux,GIT,Terraform,Jenkins,Azure,AWS,GCP,Ansible,Python,Docker,SonarQube,Azure Devops and Kubernetes
 - 📫 How to reach me ...abhishekkolekp@gmail.com

 <!---